 Accomplishments and awards that Seth has achieved include the following:

 - TEDx Natick speaker (2018)

 - Recognized as a Champion of Hope Nominee for Global Genes (2018)

 - Recipient of the Boston Celtics’ Heroes Among Us program (2016)

 - Huntington’s Disease Society of America (HDSA) Youth of the Year award (2015)

 More About Seth:

 Seth was born in Boston, Massachusetts and raised in nearby Natick.
 He went to college at UMass Amherst, where he obtained a Bachelor of Science degree in sport management with a minor in economics.
 In 2016, I went back to school where I obtained a Master’s in Nonprofit Management from DePaul University.

-He currently resides in Washington DC where he works as Partnerships Manager for the health company Inspire.
-In his free time, he enjoys hanging out with friends, playing video games, reading, playing and watching sports, and going to the gym.
+He currently resides in Boston, MA where he works as Patient Engagement Manager for the health company Inspire.
+In his free time, he enjoys hanging out with friends, playing video games, reading, playing and watching sports, volunteering, and going to the gym.